Ravnur-Inc/ams-api-replacement-demo-app/docs/custom-storage.md

 Ravnur Media Services allows you to continue using your existing storage accounts.
 Your current AMS account may have one or more storage accounts connected to it, and you can continue to use them.
 You will need to setup user-assigned managed identity access to your storage account to enable a secure connection between RMS and your storage account.

-The following sections provides step-by-step guide on how to connect your existing storage account(s) to Ravnur Media Services.
+The following section provides a step-by-step guide on how to connect your existing storage account(s) to Ravnur Media Services.

 ### Locate the User-Assigned Managed Identity